 Climate Mitigation and Resilience

 Climate Change demands swift action.
 RAN supports policies that identify zero emissions targets for energy, agriculture & transportation in line with the Paris Climate Agreement and other efforts to keep the global average temperature from rising over 1.5C, as well as resilience measures that protect people from climate impacts.

 Laws like the Endangered Species Act and networks like the National Park System and Marine National Monuments have preserved the country’s unique biodiversity and historical sites for decades.
 RAN opposes efforts to weaken these vital conservation laws and areas, and supports expanding them where needed.

 A healthy planet requires a healthy democracy.
-RAN supports efforts to reverse partisan gerrymandering, limit the influence of big money in politics by overturning decisions like Citizens United, restore voting rights, and remove barriers for women and people of color who want to run for office.
+RAN supports efforts to reverse partisan gerrymandering, limit the influence of big money in politics by overturning decisions like Citizens United, ensure voting rights, and remove barriers for women and people of color who want to run for office.

-Every American should have access to healthy local food, green space, clean, efficient energy, and sustainable ways to get around (like bikes, walking, and transit).
+People should have access to healthy local food, green space, clean, efficient energy, and sustainable ways to get around (like bikes, walking, and transit).
 We support efforts at all levels of government to build these vibrant communities, and policies that address climate change through land use and transportation reforms.

 The federal government has largely ignored the rampant misuse of antibiotics and pesticides in industrial agriculture.
 Legislation should prevent the overuse of these chemicals to protect public health, and address agriculture’s contribution to climate change.